 - C. In a Special Election, a qualified voter may sign only one (1) petition per number of elected positions open.
-If a qualified voter signs more than the one (1) nominating petition, their name will be struck out entirely on each nominating petition for that specific race. - D. To qualify to become a Primary Election candidate for the office of ASUA Student Body President, any eligible student will submit the signatures of at least two hundred (200) qualified voters. - E. To qualify to become a Primary Election Candidate for the office of ASUA Executive Vice President or ASUA Administrative Vice President, any eligible student will submit the signatures of at least one hundred and fifty (150) qualified voters. - F. To qualify to become a Primary Elections Candidate for ASUA College Specific Senator, any eligible student will submit the signatures of at least fifty (50) qualified voters belonging to the college the eligible student is seeking to represent. - G. To qualify to become a Primary Elections Candidate for ASUA At-Large Senator, any eligible student will submit the signatures of at least seventy five (75) qualified voters. - H. For any executive positions open during a special election, potential Candidates will submit the signatures of at least one hundred and fifty (150) qualified voters. - I. For any senatorial positions open during a special elections, potential Candidates will not be required to submit any signatures. - J. Reproduction of signatures and use of Student ID or CatCard information for fraudulent purposes on a nominating petition will result in disqualification.
+If a qualified voter signs more than the one (1) nominating petition, their name will be struck out entirely on each nominating petition for that specific race. - D. To qualify to become a Primary Election candidate for the office of ASUA President, any eligible student will submit the signatures of at least one hundred (100) qualified voters. - E. To qualify to become a Primary Election Candidate for the office of ASUA Executive Vice President or ASUA Administrative Vice President, any eligible student will submit the signatures of at least seventy-five (75) qualified voters. - F. To qualify to become a Primary Elections Candidate for ASUA College Specific Senator, any eligible student will submit the signatures of at least twenty-five (25) qualified voters belonging to the college the eligible student is seeking to represent. - G. To qualify to become a Primary Elections Candidate for ASUA Student Body Senator, any eligible student will submit the signatures of at least fifty (50) qualified voters. - H. For any executive positions open during a special election, potential Candidates will follow what is stated in Article V Candidacy & Candidate Information- Section 5-subsections D-G. - I. For any senatorial positions open during a special election, potential Candidates will not be required to submit any signatures. - J. Reproduction of signatures and use of Student ID or CatCard information for fraudulent purposes on a nominating petition will result in disqualification.